uwpokerclub/pit-boss-bot/README.md

 After creating your account, click on your profile and navigate to the `SMTP & API` menu.
 Navigate to the `API Keys` submenu and create a new api key.

 #### Brevo.verification_email_template_id
 Contact an admin / contributor of the project for the template url and paste it into your browser.
 Click `Import this template`.
 You will be brought to an editing page.
-Do not modify anything, hit `Save & quit` then `Save & Activate`.
+Do not modify anything.
+Hit `Save & quit` then `Save & Activate`.
 Navigate to the `Campaigns` menu from your dashboard, then into the `Templates` submenu.
 Find the template you just imported, and copy the number after "#" under the name of the template.

 ### UWPSC api
 **_Note: You will also need to have the [API server](https://github.com/uwpokerclub/api) running locally as well._**

-**uwpsc.uwpsc.apiUrl:** where the api is hosted.
+**uwpsc.uwpsc.apiUrl:** where the api is hosted.\
 **cookieName:** the name of the authentication cookie.
-Likely going to be one of `uwpsc-session-id` or `uwpsc-dev-session-id`.
+Likely going to be one of `uwpsc-session-id` or `uwpsc-dev-session-id`.\
 **uwpsc.username & uwpsc.password:** login credentials.